hteumeuleu/caniemail/_features/html-anchor-links.md

 	"5": "Buggy.
 Opens a new in-app browser window on yahoo.com with the anchor appended to the URL.", "6": "Buggy.
 Targeted content is partially hidden by the application UI on top.", "7": "Partial.
 Works when targeting an empty anchor with the corresponding `name` attribute, but not with `id` attributes.", "8": "Not supported.
-Opens a new window with the same email."
+Opens a new window with the same email.", "9": "The `name` and `href` attributes are prefixed by a specific `mailruanchor_` prefix."
 }
 ---